ensdomains/docs/contract-api-reference/.eth-permanent-registrar/registrar.md

 event Transfer(address indexed from, address indexed to, uint256 indexed tokenId);
 ```

-This event is emitted when a registration is transferred to a new owner.
+This event is emitted when registration is transferred to a new owner.
 This is distinct from the [ENS Registry](../ens.md)'s Transfer event, which records transfers of ownership of the ENS record.